Monitor exact, detailed reports and records of the critical ICU patients.

 Identify patients who are at risk of complications due to nutritional status.

-Direct and supervise less-skilled nursing/health care personnel, or supervise a particular unit on one shift to patients response and conditions.
+Direct and supervise less-skilled nursing/health care personnel, or supervise a particular unit on one shift to patient’s response and conditions.

 Treating wounds and providing advanced life support.